 The matter of decoders is jointly regulated by the OCECPR and the Department of Electronic Communications.
-Section 149(9)(a) of the RECPS Law84 makes it a criminal offence, punishable by imprisonment for up to six months, a fine of up to $\[\in \]$ 5,000, or both, to sell, provide, or offer to provide or circulate in the Cyprus market any telecommunications terminal equipment destined for direct or indirect connection with an electronic communications network terminal point, unless the terminal equipment complies with the terms, conditions, and specifications set out in the RECPS Law.
+Section 149 (9)(a) of the RECPS Law makes it a criminal offence, punishable by imprisonment for up to six months, a fine of up to $\varepsilon$ 5,000, or both, to sell, provide, or offer to provide or circulate in the Cyprus market any telecommunications terminal equipment destined for direct or indirect connection with an electronic communications network terminal point, unless the terminal equipment complies with the terms, conditions, and specifications set out in the RECPS Law.

-Section 87 empowers the Commissioner to take all appropriate measures with non-compliant equipment, including the issuing of Orders for the withdrawal of the equipment from the market or from service, prohibition of its placing on the market or putting into service, and restriction of its free movement.
-In addition, the use of counterfeit decoders for the illegal receipt of television broadcasts where such decoders allow for the free access to subscriber or paid television channels by non-subscribers is illegal under the Protection of Intellectual Property and Copyright Law, Law Number 59/1976, as amended.
+Section 87 empowers the Commissioner to take all appropriate measures with noncompliant equipment, including the issuing of Orders for the withdrawal of the equipment from the market or from service, prohibition of its placing on the market or putting into service, and restriction of its free movement.
+In addition, the use of counterfeit decoders for the illegal receipt of television broadcasts where such decoders allow for the free access to subscriber or paid television channels by nonsubscribers is illegal under the Protection of Intellectual Property and Copyright Law, Law Number 59/1976, as amended.

+RECPS Law 2004 s.
+99(4).
 84 RECPS Law 2004.